 And there’s no need to worry where Junior has got to while you’re pampering yourself – besides the two pools, the Kids’ Club has some great activities, from DJ lessons to jewellery making, plus it will feed the youngsters at lunch and during the evening while the nightly film is shown.

-Not that we wanted our brood to miss out on Nobuyuki ‘Nobu’ Matsuhisa’s Japanese/Peruvian fusion, nor the Mexican cuisine at Peyotito, or the fresh-off-the-boat gambas at the Chambao ‘beach shack’.
+Not that we wanted our brood to miss out on Nobuyuki ‘Nobu’ Matsuhisa’s Japanese/Peruvian fusion, nor the freshly baked homemade delights at Bay Café, or the fresh-off-the-boat gambas at the Chambao ‘beach shack’.
 Oh, and the rooms, shops and bars are pretty cool too…

 Book it Double rooms from £660